Sushi Classics with Peruvian Elements

 Follow Itamae on Instagram @itamaemiami

 As a Chinese Peruvian, Fernando Chang is an unlikely candidate to be a renowned sushi chef, but over the years, he has worked his way up in Miami's restaurant ranks to become exactly that.
-His next step is opening his own ingredient-driven sushi concept, Itamae, in St. Roch Market Miami.
-Itamae will feature classics of nigiri and sashimi, as well as specialty maki, which nods to his Peruvian heritage with the inclusion of elements like guava and aji amarillo.
+His next step was opening his own ingredient-driven sushi concept, Itamae, in St. Roch Market Miami in early 2018.
+Itamae features classics of nigiri and sashimi, as well as specialty maki, which is a nod to his Peruvian heritage with the inclusion of elements like guava and aji amarillo.

 After moving to Miami to escape Peru’s struggling economy, Fernando began his career as a busser at a Japanese restaurant.
 Over the following years, he moved around Miami’s sushi scene, learning and perfecting his craft.
 His journey led him to a role as a Kosher sushi chef for Thai Treat, and then to open his own establishment, 26 Sushi & Tapas.
 Most recently, he hosted a successful pop-up in Brickell, Nisei, which featured a menu strongly influenced by his Peruvian background and his Japanese culinary training.